CodeVistaPro/PowerBI_Portfolio/E-Commerce_Sales_Analysis/README.md

 ## Overview

 The **E-Commerce Sales Analysis** project leverages **Power BI** to provide an interactive and insightful visualization of key sales metrics, trends, and performance indicators.
-This dashboard aims to help business stakeholders understand sales distribution, product category performance, profit trends, and geographical sales impact to drive informed decision-making.
+This dashboard aims to help business stakeholders understand sales distribution, product category performance, and review patterns to drive informed decision-making.

 ## Dashboard Preview